mrland99/cancer-region-identifier/README.md

 # spatial-research
 Repository to store the code for my research conducted as part of the Raphael Lab at Princeton University.

+Data needed to run code can be found at: https://www.spatialresearch.org/resources-published-datasets/doi-10-1126science-aaf2403/.

+You will need:
+* Count matrices of the four layers
+* Images of the four layers

 ## Abstract:

 Previous methods of determining normal cells vs cancer cells based on gene